Bertrand2/thetreasureplanet/README.md

 **Billy:** [???
 9:20]

 **Black Dog:** That statue is a very good likeness of old Billy Bones!
 I think Billy's nose is a little bit longer though.
 Billy can't stand being tickled.
 Now I wonder if this statue is ticklish.

 **Billy:** Mhm-hmmm!
 Don't be foolish!
 Statues can't be ticklish.
 Mhm-hmmm!

-**Black Dog:** Oorh, I'll bet your hand is ticklish
+**Black Dog:** Oorh, I'll bet your hand is ticklish.

 **Billy:** I'm not ticklish!
 See!

-Oh no!
+**Billy:** Oh no!
 The Black Spot!
 Gnohooohooooo...

-**Black Dog:** It was a pleasure seeing you again Billy, mmh mmh, now that you've got the Black Spot, I guess that completes our business expect for the funeral arrangements which I'll take care of for you.
+**Black Dog:** It was a pleasure seeing you again Billy, mmh mmh, now that you've got the Black Spot, I guess that completes our business except for the funeral arrangements which I'll take care of for you.

 **Billy:** Black Dog, you were my friend, how could you do this?